 In every case, we’ve worked collaboratively with our clients to create the strategic insights, the imagery, the messaging, and the launch plan and tactics that cut through the clutter and carved out their niche in the market.

-All of that work was guided, as it continues to be, by adhering to key principles of brand development.
+All of that work was guided, as it continues to be, by adhering to key principles of brand community development.
 These principles are best articulated through a series of questions you need to explore and answer BEFORE you launch and build your brand and its community.

-1. What does your brand stand for?
+1. What does your brand community stand for?

 Values define brands because your community assigns value to your offering.
 If they see that your offering has value to them, they’ll be more likely to try your product; maybe even switch from the product where they already placed their loyalty.

 This is not just about the classic “value proposition” based on features and attributes.
 While that is essential, the core values you offer to potential customers are about a deeper experience you want your community to have when they engage with your brand.
 How are they going to feel about your product/service?
 What emotions are you hoping to stir in them to cause them to think about your offering?
-Once they begin to rationalize those feelings, you have a better chance of them acting on those feelings and thoughts to explore your brand.
+Once they begin to rationalize those feelings, you have a better chance of them acting on those feelings and thoughts to explore your brand community.

 If you’ve done your homework in crafting your company’s mission statement, whatever your company is planning to put out there in the way of a product or service should be the fulsome expression of that mission.